All Episodes

 He just sort of laughed.

-He just he just smiled and he just shrugged and he said to Tim Russard, he said, you know, I have to say, I don't see a difference between denouncing and rejecting.
+And he said to Tim Russard, he said, you know, I have to say, I don't see a difference between denouncing and rejecting.

-There's no former uh formal offer of help from Minister Farrakhan that would involve me rejecting it, but if if the word reject Senator Clinton feels is stronger than the word denounced, and I'm happy to concede the point, I'll reject and denounce.
+But if the word reject, Senator Clinton feels is stronger than the word denounce, and I'm happy to concede the point.

-You know, she was boring in and she was accusing him of this and that, and he just kind of smiled and laughed and said, okay, if you want to whatever you want me to say, I'll say.
+He was accusing him of this and that, and he just kind of smiled and laughed and said, Okay, if you want to, whatever you want me to say, I'll say.

 And that's how every broadside that was directed at Obama was pretty much dealt with by him in that way, because they were broadside.

-Also, have you noticed that the late night comedians Are saying that they're just having a tough time making fun of the guy.
+Also, have you noticed that the late-night comedians are saying that they're just having a tough time making fun of the guy?

-I mean, even this stuff about the Messiah didn't work.
+You can caricature the way he, you know, I mean, even this stuff about the Messiah didn't work.

 Even when he's out there acting like the Messiah.